chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 $$
 \begin{equation}
-  \label{eq: redshift_factor}
+  \tag{36}
   1 + z = \frac{\lambda_\mathrm{camera}}{\lambda_\mathrm{disk}} = \frac{\nu_\mathrm{disk}}{\nu_\mathrm{camera}} = \frac{g_{\mu \nu}\left(r, \theta, \phi\right) p^\mu\left(\lambda = \lambda_1\right) u^\nu_\mathrm{disk}}{g_{\mu \nu}\left(R, \Theta, \Phi\right) p^\mu \left(\lambda = 0\right) u^\nu_\mathrm{camera}}
 \end{equation}
 $$

 where $\nu_\mathrm{disk}$ and $\nu_\mathrm{camera}$ are the frequencies measured at the disk and camera respectively.
 And $\lambda_\mathrm{disk}$ and $\lambda_\mathrm{camera}$ are the measured wavelengths at the disk and camera.
 This general expression has the advantage that it doesn't assume anything about the motion of neither the disk nor the camera.
 So this places no restrictions on how we can move our camera around (apart from the local velocity not exceeding $c$ of course) or what kind of velocity distribution the disk can have.
 Also note that by "redshift" we really mean both redshift and blueshift.
 We are just referring to both decrease and increase in wavelength under the same umbrella term for simplicity (this is really just a habit from cosmology, where we only deal with redshift).
-It is also important to note that $\eqref{eq: redshift_factor}$ accounts for both the Doppler-like redshift caused by motion and the gravitational redshift.
+It is also important to note that (36) accounts for both the Doppler-like redshift caused by motion and the gravitational redshift.
 Both of these two kinds of redshift are baked into the metric itself.

 ### 6.1 Why does it happen